equj/samsungwereable/README.md

 removing parentheses, fixin sintaxis and changing names for descriptive names.
 Finallly creates file with tidy data with the average of each variable for each activity and each subject.

+The R code works as follows:
+Merges training data
+Merges test data
+Merges training a test data in totalData
+Extracts only the columns refering to mean, std, subject identification and activity id Labels columns with a descriptive name and tidy data by subjectId and activityType ontaining mean Finally writes tidy data to a file

+Variables used are:

 features                Used to store feature names from the file features.txt activityLabels          Used to store activity type from the file activity_labels.txt